systemd

 PLAY mode

-The plugin supports PLAY mode, to continuously update the screen with new log entries found in the journal files.
-Just hit the "play" button at the top of the Netdata dashboard screen.
+The plugin supports PLAY mode to continuously update the screen with new log entries found in the journal files.
+Hit the "play" button at the top of the Netdata dashboard screen.

 On centralized log servers, PLAY mode provides a unified view of all the new logs encountered across the entire